inkVerb/VIP/Cheat-Sheets/AJAX-security.md

-# Sending securely in AJAX
+# Sending Securely in AJAX

+*Learn more about AJAX in [Shell 501 Lesson 6](https://github.com/inkVerb/vip/blob/master/501/Lesson-06.md)*

-Anyone can mess with your website, look in the browser developer tools, and mess around
+Anyone canlook in the browser developer tools and mess with your website

 Security with AJAX is important

-Running a SESSION is helpful
+SESSION is the same for both the client's browser and the AJAX handler on the server

 - Use `session_start();` inside your AJAX responder so you can use all `$_SESSION` variables in the same PHP script as your AJAX sending page